For a lot of you, it might be hard to believe it right now with all the snow on the ground, but spring really is coming!

 Before you know it, it will be time to plant your garden!
 Are you ready?
 Are your plans in place?

-This post will give you my top 5 tips for how to prepare your garden this spring.
-I’d love to know:
+This post will give you our top 5 tips for how to prepare your garden this spring.
+We’d love to know:

 What would you add to the list?

 1. Prepare Your Soil – There are several schools of thought on this topic.
 Some advocate using a tiller.
 Others say to stay away from the tiller and utilize lasagna gardening or hugelkultur – http://learningandyearning.com/2011/04/20/lasagna-gardening/.

 Some people add amendments, like organic fertilizer to their garden.
 While some simply toss in some compost and/or manure and call it good.
 Whatever the case, make sure you’ve vetted all your options and decided what works best for you.

 2. New Seeds – The age of your seeds can dramatically impact your germination rates.
 For the most well-prepared garden/gardener, we strongly suggest starting each new season with fresh, unexpired seeds.
 These can be ones that you saved from your previous season’s garden or seeds that you have purchased from a reputable source.

 If, on the other hand, you are a tried and true “waste not, want not” type, then make sure you at least perform a simple seed viability test prior to planting.

 3. Start Your Seeds Indoors – Now, depending on the size of your plot and the type of set-up you have, this may not be entirely possible.
 However, we’ve always had the best results from seeds and plants that we have started indoors under our grow lights.